kilpkonn/msc-thesis/main.typ

-=== Term search in Elm with Smyth Smyth#footnote(link("https://uchicago-pl.github.io/smyth/")) is a system for program sketching in a typed functional language, approximately Elm.
+=== Term search in Elm with Smyth Smyth#cite-footnote("Smyth", "2024-04-06", "https://uchicago-pl.github.io/smyth/") is a system for program sketching in a typed functional language, approximately Elm.
 In @smyth, they describe that it uses evaluation of ordinary assertions that give rise to input-output examples, which are then used to guide the search to complete the holes.
 Symth uses type and example directed synthesis as opposed to other tools in Agda only using type guided search for terms.
 The general idea is to search for terms that satisfy the goal type as well as example outputs for the term given in assertions.